 • you have an underlying health problem

 Your pneumonia should start to improve steadily once you begin treatment.
 Pneumonia is serious and may require hospitalization.
-In most cases, it takes about 6 months before you feel fully recovered.
+In severe cases, it can take up to 6 months before you feel fully recovered.